 Whenever findings such as these come out, it’s hard not to feel a bit conflicted.
 On some level it’s good that people are taking note of our fellow animals’ sentience, but then on another level (no matter how “harmless” the test) it’s hard not to shake one’s head at the fact that it takes scientific testing for people to learn this.
 A lot of questions linger…

 How is a dog’s capacity to feel emotions new information?

 Why does a dog’s brain have to work like ours in order to prove that they deserve legal protection?

 How many of our fellow animals do we have to poke, prod and scan before we admit what our hearts already know?

 Are we going to have to rigorously test every species of animal on the planet before we decide they deserve the right to life and liberty (or whatever form of liberty their level of domestication permits)?

-I can’t say where Berns is coming from on this point and he may well have had the best of intentions, but I don’t need an M.R.I. scan to tell me that my dog friends are happy to see me when I come home or that they deserve to be treated with respect and kindness.
-I’m afraid science can only tell us so much.
+Berns may well have had the best of intentions, but we don’t need an M.R.I. scan to tell us that our dog friends are happy to see us when we come home, or that they deserve to be treated with respect and kindness.
+Science can only tell us so much.
 But our conscience gives us all the evidence we need.